 The Altice and the Claro store are next to each other and I inquired at both stores for the prices for prepaid sim cards.
 However, I already knew that I was going to buy a Claro prepaid sim card for my trip to Dominican Republic.
 Why?
 The 4G/5G network strength!

-Especially since I was going to stay about 1 hour north of Punta Cana to an area that had little phone reception in general.
+Especially since I was going to stay my first days about 1 hour north of Punta Cana to an area that had little phone reception in general.
 I booked the Majestic Colonial Punta Cana hotel and before my arrival I inquired at the resort which phone signal was the strongest in the area.
 Their answer was clear: Claro!

 Buying a prepaid sim card at the Claro store in the Bluemall took just a couple minutes and I walked out of the store with a working data connection on my phone.
 The sim card registration is pretty 'funny' as they need a photo of your face with your new Dominican Republic sim card in your hand.

 I hope all the above tips about getting connected and buying a sim card for the Dominican Republic were helpful for your upcoming trip.
-May you have any more questions then please leave me a comment below and I will try to help you out!
+IF you have any more questions then please leave me a comment below and I will try to help you out!

 If you are interested what it looks like traveling to every country in the world then check out my Instagram profile @traveltomtom for some serious wanderlust.
-As of March 2023 I have visited more than 150 countries around the world, still many to go.
+As of January 2024 I have visited more than 155 countries around the world, still many to go.

 Enjoy your trip to the Dominican Republic!